monorkin/rocket_docs/README.markdown

 end
 ```

-For the abouve example you could also write:
+For the above example you could also write:

 ```Ruby
 # Doc